Jess Wolfe

 Jessica Wolfe is an American singer, songwriter, bass synth player and actress from Los Angeles, California.
 She is a founding member along with Holly Laessig of the indie pop musical group Lucius.
-She was married to Lucius drummer, Dan Molad, but they divorced ahead of the Second Nature album tour.

-Biography
+Life and early career

-Jessica Wolfe was born in the United States.
-She studied at the Berklee College of Music, graduating with the class of 2007 along with Holly Laessig, and then moved to Brooklyn in 2007.
-She toured with Roger Waters as a backup singer on his Us + Them Tour.
+Jessica Wolfe was raised in Calabasas, California, and is a graduate of Calabasas High School.
+She studied at the Berklee College of Music, where she met future Lucius bandmate Holly Laessig.
+She graduated with the class of 2007, and subsequently moved to Brooklyn.
+She then toured with Roger Waters as a backup singer on his Us + Them Tour.
+Wolfe would also appear as a contestant on the ninth season of American Idol, with her audition airing but being eliminated in the Hollywood rounds thereafter.

+Music career

+Wolfe and musical partner Holly Laessig founded Lucius upon moving to Brooklyn.
+The band has since released two EPs, four albums, and have collaborated on numerous songs with other musical artists.

+Personal life

+Wolfe was previously married to Lucius's drummer, Dan Molad, but they divorced ahead of the Second Nature album tour.